 Heisserer is also known for his association with Valiant Entertainment.
 He wrote the 2017 reboot of their Secret Weapons title, and was originally attached to the 2018 event series Harbinger Wars 2, but pulled out after only completing a prelude issue.
-In addition to writing comics for the company, he will also write and produce a live-action filmed based on the Bloodshot character, intended to launch a Valiant shared universe for Sony.
+In addition to writing comics for the company, he also wrote and produced a live-action film based on the Bloodshot character.

 - A Nightmare on Elm Street (with Wesley Strick, 2010)

 - Lights Out (2016; also producer)

 - Bird Box (2018)

 - Bloodshot (with Jeff Wadlow, 2020; also producer)